logambigaik/Dockerswarm/README.md

 ![image](https://user-images.githubusercontent.com/54719289/105759923-10a61980-5f77-11eb-894a-1dbce0129be7.png)

+        #   In case you forget the join- token , use this command to retrieve

+		docker swarm join-token worker

 	#   In case you need to add multi master

             docker swarm join-token manager